cbowma14/Lab-4-Server-Side-Programming/README.md

 ## ISSUES

 I initially had a bit of trouble trying to extract the relevant data from the response to the GET request.
 I fixed this by ensuring that the response was parsed before extracting the data.

+I had no other issues or questions arise while working on this program.